-Arai Te Uru Kokiri Training Centre (Kokiri Training Centre) has provided education, training and support for second chance learners in a kaupapa Maori environment since 1983.
+Arai Te Uru Kōkiri Training Centre (Kōkiri) has provided education, training and support in a kaupapa Māori environment since 1983.

-Kokiri was an initiative of a few of the dedicated members of the Araiteuru Marae Council in Dunedin, New Zealand, and was originally formed to provide a work skills programme for the many young unemployed Maori at that particular time.
+Kōkiri was an initiative of a few of the dedicated members of the Araiteuru Marae Council in Ōtepoti, New Zealand.
+It was originally formed to provide a work skills programme for the many young unemployed Māori at that particular time.

-Originally an Incorporated Society it was restructured as a Charitable Trust in 2011.
+Originally an Incorporated Society, it was restructured as a Charitable Trust in 2011.

-Education and vocational training delivered through holistic and integrated programmes in a kaupapa Maori environment to accommodate the needs of all leaners and in particular the Maori/Pasifika community is Kokiri Training Centre’s unique point of difference to other organisations.
+Today, we are the only remaining Māori Private Training Establishment (PTE) south of Christchurch.
+Education and vocational training is delivered through holistic and integrated programmes in a kaupapa Māori environment.
+This way we can accommodate the needs of all tauira, and in particular the Māori and Pasifika community.

-- Rangatiratanga (Self-determination) – we will demonstrate strong leadership, good governance, transparent decision-making and work together as a team to achieve our goals.
+We demonstrate strong leadership, good governance, transparent decision-making and work together as a team to achieve our goals.